This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU SHOULD KNOW:

-Follow up with your primary healthcare provider as directed:
+Follow up with palliative care providers as directed:

 Return to the emergency department if:

-- The person has problems sleeping.
+- The patient has problems sleeping.